Brainstorming: Incentives

 Some research indicates that incentives can augment creative processes.
 Participants were divided into three conditions.
 In Condition I, a flat fee was paid to all participants.
 In the Condition II, participants were awarded points for every unique idea of their own, and subjects were paid for the points that they earned.
 In Condition III, subjects were paid based on the impact that their idea had on the group; this was measured by counting the number of group ideas derived from the specific subject's ideas.
 Condition III outperformed Condition II, and Condition II outperformed Condition I at a statistically significant level for most measures.
 The results demonstrated that participants were willing to work far longer to achieve unique results in the expectation of compensation.

 Challenges to effective group brainstorming

 A good deal of research refutes Osborn's claim that group brainstorming could generate more ideas than individuals working alone.
 For example, in a review of 22 studies of group brainstorming, Michael Diehl and Wolfgang Stroebe found that, overwhelmingly, groups brainstorming together produce fewer ideas than individuals working separately.
-However, this conclusion is brought into question by a subsequent review of 50 studies by Scott G. Isaksen showed that a misunderstanding of the tool, and weak application of the methods (including lack of facilitation), and the artificiality of the problems and groups undermined most such studies, and the validity of their conclusions.

 Several factors can contribute to a loss of effectiveness in group brainstorming.